Book your tickets to visit this year’s trail here

 Raveningham Sculpture Trail is an established annual exhibition of contemporary artworks through 3 acres of semi-wild meadows, gardens and woodland in the grounds of Castell Farm, a Tudor farmhouse at The Raveningham Centre on the border of Norfolk and Suffolk.
 The trail is curated by Sarah Cannell and is a Creative Odyssey CIC Project – Arts projects in nature to inspire and soothe the soul.
 This year will feature 60 selected artists from across the UK creating diverse site specific artworks for the trail and 2 pop-up gallery spaces.
 We welcome over 5000 visitors to the summer exhibition and create an uplifting, inspiring space for people to experience contemporary art in a rural setting.

-Book one timeslot (£6 + Eventbrite fee) which admits one person then visit with up to 5 additional people (max. group size 6 per timeslot).
-Pay for additional guests at the box office on arrival.
-Trail entry £6 per person, free for under 18s.
-31st July – 5th Sept, 10-5pm, site closes at 6.30pm, Ravenous Cafe open daily 10-5pm.
+Trail entry £8 per person, free for under 18s.
+16th July – 6th Sept 2026, 10-5pm, site closes at 6.30pm, closed mondays/tuesdays.
 Some parts of the trail are wheelchair accessible, we have a mobility scooter available, more info at box office.
 Free parking.
 Wheelchair accessible toilets.
 Well behaved dogs on leads welcome.

 Annually we give four awards to participating artists, The Visitor’s Choice 1st £250, 2nd £200, 3rd £150 and The Curator’s Choice £200.
 Many of the artworks on the trail are available for sale and artists can be commissioned to create bespoke works for individual gardens.